ISTP

 Frequently Asked Questions

-The ISTP stack is Introverted Thinking (dominant), Extraverted Sensing (auxiliary), Extraverted Feeling (tertiary), and Extraverted Feeling (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The ISTP cognitive stack is Introverted Thinking (dominant), Extraverted Sensing (auxiliary), Introverted Intuition (tertiary), and Extraverted Feeling (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ISTP in Depth